berkekiran/smart-contracts/nft-contracts/erc1155/README.md

 The contract has several key features:

 - **Token Contract**: The contract interacts with an ERC1155 token contract, which is specified at the time of contract deployment.
-- **Minting and Burning**: The contract allows for minting of tokens by any address and burning of tokens by the token holder.
+- **Minting**: The contract allows for minting of tokens by any address.

 ## ERC1155BasicReveal.sol